Learn about actual and potential costs

 Buyers need to include the date proposals are due and when award information will be available.

 Buyers should include any other benchmark dates relevant to the project that suppliers will need to be aware of.

 How risky is the Small Kitchen Appliances supply chain?

 The overall risk of input price shocks due to supply chain issues is moderate in the small kitchen appliances market.
-Typical first-tier suppliers in this market are metal product manufacturers, electrical equipment wholesalers and plastic product manufacturers whereas second-tier suppliers are foundries, electrical equipment manufacturers and petrochemical manufacturers.
-The highest...
+Typical first tier suppliers in this market are metal product manufacturers, electrical equipment wholesalers and plastic product manufacturers, whereas second tier suppliers are foundries, electrical equipment manufacturers and petrochemical manufacturers....
 Subscribe to learn more.